julesvirallinen/tutorial-nomie-api/README.md

 Have IFTTT post the temp each day to a "Temp" tracker that's Numeric and uses Averages for the calculation.
 You'll now be able to see how the temp, or whatever you track weather wise, affects you.

+### Create a Single Tap widget with IFTTT (Android, iOS)

+Create a new Applet with the trigger as "DO Button" and action service as "Maker".
+Use any API-URL as the URL.
+Now you can add a IFTTT widget to the home screen (or notification center on iOS), and select the new Applet!

 ### Create a Widget with Workflow (iOS)
 Coming soon